mariusor/mpris-scrobbler/README.md

 The valid service labels are: `librefm` and `lastfm`.

-The first step opens a browser window to ask the user - that's you - to approve access for the application.
+The first step opens a browser window -- for this to work your system requires `xdg-open` binary -- which asks you to login to last.fm or libre.fm and then approve access for the `mpris-scrobbler` application.

-After granting permission to the application from the browser, you execute the second command to complete the process.
+After granting permission to the application from the browser, you execute the second command to create a valid API session and complete the process.

 The daemon loads the new generated credentials automatically and you don't need to do it manually.